aws-cloudformation/aws-cloudformation-resource-providers-redshift/aws-redshift-endpointaccess/README.md

 The code uses [Lombok](https://projectlombok.org/), and [you may have to install IDE integrations](https://projectlombok.org/setup/overview) to enable auto-complete for Lombok-annotated classes.

 ## Contract Test
 1. Create necessary resources for the contract test.
-All the required resources are defined in the `./contract-test-required-resources.template.yml`.
-If you have never created this CloudFormation stack to your AWS Console before, use the following command to create the stack.
-    ```bash
-    aws cloudformation create-stack --region <Region> --template-body file://./contract-test-required-resources.template.yml --stack-name "aws-redshift-endpointaccess-contract-test-required-resources-stack"
-    ```
 2. Build the package
    ```bash
    mvn clean package